Coexchangeable process modelling for uncertainty quantification in joint climate reconstruction: Discussion

 By exploiting natural conditional exchangeability judgements we develop theory for the coexchangeable process model, as an extension to \cite{rougier2013second}, that combines multi-model ensembles and data to model correlated spatio-temporal processes.
-We provide results for efficient and scalable inference that may be used for large spatio-temporal problems where probabilistic Bayesian methods are often computationally infeasible (see, for example, \cite{sansom2021constraining}).
+We provide results for efficient and scalable inference that may be used for large spatio-temporal problems where probabilistic Bayesian methods are often computationally infeasible \citep[see, for example, ][]{sansom2021constraining}.
 Our methodology requires fewer assumptions and less onerous belief specifications than that required by a probabilistic Bayesian analysis.

-To achieve these advancements we developed a Bayes linear analogue to a hierarchical Bayesian model.
+To achieve these advancements we develop a Bayes linear analogue to a hierarchical Bayesian model.
 By combining exchangeability judgements and using the reparameterisation of \cite{hodges1998some}, we extend the Bayes linear exchangeable regressions methodology.
-We obtain hitherto missing desirable properties present in traditional Bayesian hierarchical models such as shrinkage and the ability to make individual group level inference.
+We obtain hitherto missing desirable properties present in traditional Bayesian hierarchical models such as the ability to make individual group level inference.

 Large scale computational models often have complex spatio-temporal boundary conditions.
 This is particularly true for Earth system modelling, when any simulation of part of the Earth system, requires other spatio-temporal fields as boundary conditions.
-Our application looked at Palaeo ice-sheet modelling, where our model had a coupled atmosphere and ice-sheet, with the sea-surface temperature (SST) and sea-ice concentration (SIC) as prescribed boundary conditions.
+Our application looked at palaeo-era ice-sheet modelling, where our model had a coupled atmosphere and ice-sheet, with the SST and SIC as prescribed boundary conditions.
 These are usually specified using results from a reference simulation, or using a member of a Model Intercomparison Project (MIP).
 However, individual simulations of Earth system components are known to have biases and any individual simulation cannot adequately represent uncertainty due to boundary conditions.
 An idea for future investigation is to use the differences between MIP phases to estimate the ensemble discrepancy.
 This would allow for differences between older and newer MIP phases to inform the discrepancy between the newer models and reality.
 Whilst outside the scope of this work, using MIP iterations to inform model discrepancy is an interesting avenue, especially for models of the present-day where lots of data are available for validation.